Japan's Premier Visits Trump Amid Troubles Both Foreign And Domestic

 Japanese Prime Minister Shinzo Abe is trying to do something about it, meeting with President Trump in person on Tuesday in Mar-a-Lago, Fla.
 It's happening just as Abe faces roiling political problems at home.

-Just before Abe headed to the United States, typically tame demonstrators in Tokyo made an unusual show of defiance, breaking through police barricades to get closer to Japan's parliament, the Diet, all to protest the prime minister's leadership.
+Just before Abe headed to the United States, typically tame demonstrators in Tokyo made an unusual show of defiance, breaking through police barricades to get closer to Japan's parliament, the Diet, to protest the prime minister's leadership.
 In cities around the country, an estimated 50,000 Japanese took part in demonstrations calling on Abe to resign.
 Their posters read, Abe, "You're a liar."

 "I don't trust him.
 The whole system.
-Because they've lied time and time again and this is not the only time that that's happened," says 21-year-old Yukino Baba.
-She is a college student who says she's furious over cronyism scandals involving sweetheart land deals and evidence top Japanese officials doctored public documents to cover it up.
+Because they've lied time and time again and this is not the only time that that's happened," says 21-year-old Yukino Baba, a college student in Tokyo who took part in the protests.
+She says she's furious over cronyism scandals involving sweetheart land deals and evidence top Japanese officials doctored public documents to cover it up.

 Abe has denied involvement.